-How does this loan benefit me?
+How does this loan feature help me?

 - Reduces the amount of interest you pay on your home loan.

-- Helps you to pay your home off faster.
+- Helps you to pay off your home faster.

 Fixed rate loans enable you to secure the interest rate on your loan for one to five years.
 This option gives you peace-of-mind and allows you to know what you’re paying each month.
 However, the trade-off is you lose loan flexibility.